nyu-ossd-s20/project-evaluation/Oppia_evaluation.md

 1. How many open pull requests are there? <br>
 	There are 69 pull requests

-1. Do pull requests remain un-answered for a long time? <br>
-	No, it takes less than a week for people to respond and commit the changes.
+1. Do pull requests remain un-answered for a long time? <br> #TODO No, it takes less than a week for people to respond and commit the changes.

 	<!--
 	Look at the closed pull requests to see how long they stayed open.
 	Take the five closed pull requests  (they can be most recently closed or a sample distributed over time) and look at when each was first created.